mmkuznecov/OpenHM/README.md

 # OpenHM

 This project converts video in heatmap.
-In the framework of the hackhaton “UrbanHack” 2018.
+In framework of the hackhaton “UrbanHack” 2018.

 ## Getting Started

-Just launch heatmaptestprog.py and enjoy!
+Just launch ***"heatmaptestprog_obrazec.py"*** and enjoy!

 ## Requirements